 So scientific research is rather inconclusive.
 That said, there is not a significant body of evidence that suggests acupuncture will improve your tinnitus symptoms.

 Here’s the thing: if acupuncture helps you manage your stress (that’s why many people seek it out), then it may, as a corollary action, help you manage tinnitus symptoms.
 That’s because stress is often a trigger for many people.
-(High blood pressure can make tinnitus symptoms worse).
+(High blood pressure, for example, can make tinnitus symptoms worse).

-Less stress equals less tinnitus (usually).
-But if the idea of needles in your ear freaks you out (and stresses you out), there isn’t a compelling reason to recommend this treatment.
+Reducing stress may give you some relief from tinnitus.
+But if the idea of needles freaks you out (and stresses you out), there isn’t a compelling reason to recommend this treatment.